 San Francisco, Los Angeles, Chattanooga, and New York

-We have an equivalent maternity and paternity leave policy and we support fathers that want to be at home with their kids just as much as mothers.
-Our company barbecues are always family friendly and we encourage everyone to bring their kids.
-Across our four offices, parents make up a large proportion of the company (maybe about a third) which makes our Slack channel for parents a great place for stories and support.
-The work/life balance and flexibility we have is ideal for anyone with a growing family that also like to have fun with the people they work with.
+Along with those resources, we just recognize that our families are central to our lives!
+Our company barbecues are always family-friendly and we encourage everyone to bring their kids.
+Across our four offices, parents make up a large proportion of the company (maybe about a third), which makes our Slack channel for parents a great place for stories and support.
+The work/life balance and flexibility we have, along with the resources we provide for people who work here make Carbon Five a great place to work for anyone with a growing family that also likes to have fun with the people they work with.